 The Japanese have valued natto (a fermented soybean product) for thousands of years because of it positive effects on heart disease and inflammation.
 Fibro Support provides these beneficial enzymes, which are known to readily digest fibrin (fibroids).

-- Estro Support (DIM) – We formulated Estro Support to promote beneficial metabolism and detoxification of estrogen and its antagonistic metabolites diindolylmethane (DIM).
+- DIM – We formulated Estro Support to promote beneficial metabolism and detoxification of estrogen and its antagonistic metabolites diindolylmethane (DIM).

 - Brocco Power – This supplement is high in sulforaphane, which supports Phase 2 liver detox and helps reduce estrogen dominance.